JeanMarcMbouma/urguide/README.md

 - [ ]  A user could see his/her transaction history

-- [ ]  A user could see his/her tour / bid / agreement history

-- [ ]  All actions are audited

-- [ ]  A user could downlaod his/her data

-- [ ]  A user could delete his/her account

 - [ ]  A user could freeze their account for a specific period a time

 - [ ] A user can choose to toggle his availablity, share his calendar